 - First of all slice your peppers into similar lengths to the pasta, slice the spring onions and mince the ginger and garlic.

-2. Fry off the vegan chicken or seitan pieces until a bit crispy.
-Cook your pasta in plenty of boiling water.
+2. Fry off the vegan chicken or seitan pieces over medium heat until a bit crispy.
+Cook your pasta al dente in plenty of boiling water.
 Be careful not to overcook it.

 4. Make the creamy jerk sauce by sauteeing the garlic, spring onions/scallions, ginger, and bell peppers in a little oil.
 Add the jerk seasoning and stir to release the flavours.
 Then add half of the vegetable stock.

-- Enjoy your vegan rasta pasta with fresh herbs and maybe a grating of vegan cheese!
+- Enjoy your vegan rasta pasta with fresh herbs and maybe a grating of vegan cheese or a squeeze of lime juice.

-Any leftovers will keep well in the fridge for up to 4 days.
+Any leftover pasta will keep well in the fridge for up to 4 days in an airtight container.
 Reheat to eat, or just eat cold, straight from the fridge.
 I won't tell.

 I do not recommend freezing this recipe.